 Java platform is the amalgamation of Java tools and extensions.
 The Java platform provides developers a development environment full of frameworks, APIs, libraries, Java plug-ins, a runtime environment, and a JVM (Commonly known as Java Virtual Machine).
 Together these tools simplify the Java coding and create a support development environment that provides every developer ease to create Java applications and web systems.

 Many experts believe that as Java is 100% object-oriented, there are ample benefits that any developer can reap.
 Being object-oriented means a developer will have to find the ease of development.
 Not only that, the development is flexible and extensible as well.
 One more benefit you can reap from Java!!!

 As it is one of the most popular programming languages, it is very easy to hire Java developers.
 There is an entire community that can help you with your Java development project.

 Python: The Multi-Paradigm Programming Language

-Python is well known to be as the interpreted high-level programming language which is voraciously used for general purpose programming.
+Python is well known to be as the interpreted high-level programming language which is voraciously used for general-purpose programming.
 It was created by Guido van Rossum in 1991.
 With a design philosophy, Python emphasizes using white space and code readability.
-In a nutshell, Python creates a construct that promotes clear programming for all type of industries.
+In a nutshell, Python creates a construct that promotes clear programming for all types of industries.